wanchichen/wanchichen.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Software Engineer at Texas Instruments and a Research Assistant at the [UCF Computational Biology Lab](https://server.cs.ucf.edu/compbio/).
+I am currently a Project Manager + Software Engineer at Texas Instruments, as part of the [Ti.com](ti.com) e-commerce team.
+I am also a Research Assistant at the [UCF Computational Biology Lab](https://server.cs.ucf.edu/compbio/).

 I received my BS in Computer Science and BA in History from the University of Central Florida in May 2021.